 Many meeting and conference attendees turn their trip into an extended vacation.
 Here’s how they can squeeze some of Austin’s very best into just three days.

 Home Slice Pizza.
 Credit Julia Keim.

 Morning: Tuck into a veggie benedict or Texas eggs in a basket at Arturo’s Underground Cafe.
-Stroll South Congress with a coffee from TOMS Roasting Co. and pop into Uncommon Objects, Monkey See Monkey Do, Creatures Boutique, Parts & Labour, South Congress Books and all spots in between.
+Stroll South Congress with a coffee from Jo's Coffee and pop into Uncommon Objects, Monkey See Monkey Do, Parts & Labour and all spots in between.

 Mid-Day: For lunch, snag a Buffalo Bill burger (made with bison meat) at Hopdoddy Burger Bar, a slice of margherita pizza from Home Slice or the tacos al pastor from Guero’s Taco Bar.
 Fresh air and stunning views beckon from the trail around Lady Bird Lake.
 Rent a kayak or paddleboard to spy the 1.5 million of Mexican free-tailed bats that roost under the Congress Bridge April through October.

 Paddle boarding on Lady Bird Lake.
 Credit Nick Simonite.

 Mid-Day: Head up to North Loop for boutiques like Spring Frost and Atown.
 Don’t forget to geek out at Great Hall Games.
 Grab vegan tacos (the bean Diablo delivers the heat) at The Vegan Nom food truck.

 Evening: Stop in for carne guisada or roasted goat pasilla at Mi Madre’s.
 If you’re craving Southern specialties, tuck into the chicken fried steak at Hoover’s Cooking.
 Head to the casual Butterfly Bar for patio libations or snag a ice cream cone from Zed's for dessert.